 But the other famous rabbi of Italy, Giuseppe Laras of the Jewish community of Milan, wasn’t there.
 He didn’t believe in this encounter, and said, “only the Church will benefit from it.”
 In his view, with Benedict XVI the fraternal relationship between Jews and Catholics has not been strengthened, but “has become weaker and weaker.”

-Rabbi Di Segni replied, “Time will tell which of [our] two opposite views is right.”
+Rabbi Di Segni replied, “Time will tell which of

 In effect, there are many “undecided” questions between the Jews and the Church of Rome.